clux/modul8/Readme.md

 $ npm test
 ````

-modul8 is actively tested with the latest node on the 0.4 and the 0.6 branch.
+modul8 is actively tested with the latest node 0.6 branch.
 Many thanks to Travis-CI.

 ## License